 by Rich Pasco

 Caller Identification, or “Caller ID” for short, is a system by which the phone number of a calling party is transmitted in parallel with the ringing signal to a telephone set.
 With conventional wired and cellular telephone services, the number of the calling party is determined accurately from telephone company records and transmitted by the carrier's equipment.
 Unfortunately this is not the case with Voice-over-Internet-Protocol (VoIP) telephone systems.
 With VoIP systems, the callerID number originates from the caller's computer.
 An honest VoIP caller enters his number correctly into his VoIP software when he sets up VoIP, and it is transmitted to people he calls.
 But a dishonest VoIP caller can enter any number he wants, even a different one for each call.
 This process, called “Caller ID Spoofing”, enables junk callers to put any number they want on your Caller ID when your phone rings.
 In many ways it is analogous to e-mail address spoofing.

-They use this capability in four evil ways:
+They use this capability in five evil ways: